-Loaded potato breakfast casserole is an easy casserole recipe, perfect for breakfast, brunch, or even dinner!
-Loaded baked potatoes made easier, and enough to serve a crowd!
+Loaded potato breakfast casserole is an easy casserole recipe, perfect for breakfast, brunch, or even dinner.
+This breakfast dish is made with hollandaise sauce, eggs, cheese, potatoes, ham, and bacon.
+Loaded baked potatoes made easier with a breakfast twist, and enough to serve a crowd!

 Loaded potato breakfast casserole is the bomb!!
-It is a great way to use leftover baked potatoes, since you use chilled baked potatoes in this dish.
+It is a great way to use leftover baked potatoes, using chilled baked potatoes in this dish.
 I incorporated homemade Hollandaise sauce in the casserole for incredible flavor.
-It’s the same sauce I use in my breakfast potato stacks recipe.
+It's the same sauce I use in my breakfast potato stacks recipe.

 This is definitely not your mama's egg casserole dish! 😉

 Now make the Hollandaise.
 Homemade Hollandaise sauce gives this recipe great flavor.
-Be sure and whisk constantly when preparing.
+It's really important to whisk constantly when preparing.

-Cool the Hollandaise and add into the milk mixture.
+Cool the Hollandaise and add it to the milk mixture.
 Place half of the potatoes in the bottom of your baking dish.

-Top with ham, bacon and cheese.
+Top with ham, bacon, and cheese.
 Pour half of the milk mixture on top.
-Repeat with one more layer and pour over with remaining liquid.
+Repeat with one more layer and pour over with the remaining liquid.
 Cover with foil and chill overnight.

 See the complete recipe for this easy loaded potato breakfast, below.